PID-Analyzers-Software/102DataPort/README.md

 # 102DataPort

-This program extract the data from 102 via Bluetooth Serial
+This program extracts the data from 102 via Bluetooth Serial and save to a csv file.